Configure Relevance Search to improve search results and performance

 How Relevance Search works

 Relevance Search uses the same default scoring concepts as Azure Search.
 Scoring refers to the computation of a search score for every item returned in search results.
 The score is an indicator of an item's relevance in the context of the current search operation.
 The higher the score, the more relevant the item.
 In search results, items are ranked in order from high to low, based on the search scores calculated for each item.
 By default, a search score is computed based on statistical properties of the data and the query.
-Relevance Search finds documents that include the search terms in the query string, favoring the documents that contain many instances of the words in the search term and their close proximity to each other in the document.
+Relevance Search finds documents that include the search terms in the query string, favoring the documents that contain many environments of the words in the search term and their close proximity to each other in the document.
 The search score goes up even higher if the term is rare across the index, but common within the document.
 The results are then ranked by search score before they’re returned.
 Search score values can be repeated throughout a result set.
 For example, you might have 10 items with a score of 1.2, 20 items with a score of 1.0, and 20 items with a score of 0.5.
 When multiple hits have the same search score, the ordering of same-score items isn’t defined, and isn’t stable.
 Run the query again and you might see items shift position.
 Given two items with an identical score, there is no guarantee which one appears first.
 More information: Add scoring profiles to a search index (Azure Search Service REST API)

 Searchable fields are analyzed in the Azure Search index to provide a more natural, end-user friendly search experience by breaking words into their root forms, text normalization, and filtering out noise words.
 All searchable fields in Relevance Search are analyzed with the Microsoft Natural language analyzer, which uses Lemmetization to break words down into their root linguistic forms.
 For example, “ran” will match to “run” and “running” since “run” is considered the base form of the word.
 Word stemmers, such as SQL full-text indexes, don’t have any linguistic context and only consider matches where the root is the same as the inflectional form.
 With stemming, “run” would match to “running” and “runner”, but not “ran” since it doesn’t consider “ran” to be a word linguistically related to “run”.
 All searchable fields in Relevance Search use an analyzer that most closely matches the organization’s base language.
-For Kazakh, which is the only language supported by Dynamics 365 for Customer Engagement but not by Azure Search, all fields are analyzed using the default analyzer.
+For Kazakh, which is the only language supported by model-driven apps in Dynamics 365 but not by Azure Search, all fields are analyzed using the default analyzer.
 For more information about language analysis and a list of the supported languages, see: Language support (Azure Search Service REST API).

 You'll see hit highlights when your search term matches a term in your application.
 These appear as bolded and italicized text in the search results.
 Notice these search terms are often returned as only a portion of the full value in a field since only the matched terms are highlighted.
 For example, using the search term L. Wendell returns the record for the contact with first name L. Wendell and last name Overby, as Wendell Overby in the search results.